Signet Jewelers Limited (SIG) CEO Gina Drosos on Q1 2021 Results - Earnings Call Transcript

 Lorraine Hutchinson

 I wanted to ask about the credit penetration rate was down on a year-over-year basis.
-Have you seen any reluctance on ADS as part to lend given about the volatile macro climate?
+Have you seen any reluctance on ADS’ part to lend given about the volatile macro climate?

 Gina Drosos

-What I would say, Lorraine, to that is that when you think about the mix of business that we had in the first quarter was we moved to an e-commerce only channel for a good period of time, the mix of credit on e-comm is lower.
-And so we do not offer leasing online at this time.
-We are implementing that and expect to have it as in September of this year.
-So that's really what is driving the credit penetration rate.
+What I would say, Lorraine, to that is that when you think about the mix of business that we had in the first quarter was we moved to an e-commerce-only channel for a good period of time.
+The mix of credit on e-comm is lower.
+And so, we do not offer leasing online at this time.
+We are implementing that and expect to have it as in roughly September of this year, so that's really what is driving the credit penetration rate.

 Lorraine Hutchinson